Dick Van Dyke: 1947–1959: Early work and Broadway debut

 During the late 1940s, Van Dyke was a radio DJ on WDAN in Danville, Illinois.
 In 1947, Van Dyke was persuaded by pantomime performer Phil Erickson to form a comedy duo called "Eric and Van—the Merry Mutes."
 The team toured the West Coast nightclub circuit, performing a mime act and lip synching to 78 rpm records.
-They moved to Atlanta, Georgia, in the early 1950s and performed on a local television show featuring original skits and music called "The Merry Mutes".
+They moved to Atlanta, Georgia, in the early 1950s and performed on a local television show featuring original skits and music called The Merry Mutes.
+The Monday-Friday show debuted on WSB-TV on April 26, 1954.

+In Atlanta, Van Dyke also worked as a morning disc jockey and radio talk show host.
+In 1953, he began hosting a daily children's show on a local Atlanta television station.

-Van Dyke's start in television was with WDSU-TV New Orleans Channel 6 (NBC), first as a single comedian and later as emcee of a comedy program.
+Van Dyke worked in televion with WDSU-TV New Orleans Channel 6 (NBC), first as a single comedian and later as emcee of a comedy program.
 Van Dyke's first network TV appearance was with Dennis James on James' Chance of a Lifetime in 1954.
 He later appeared in two episodes of The Phil Silvers Show during its 1957–58 season.
 He also appeared early in his career on ABC's The Pat Boone Chevy Showroom and NBC's The Polly Bergen Show.
 During this time a friend from the Army was working as an executive for CBS television and recommended Van Dyke to that network.
 Out of this came a seven-year contract with the network.
 During an interview on NPR's Wait Wait...
 Don't Tell Me! program, Van Dyke said he was the anchorman for the CBS Morning Show during this period with Walter Cronkite as his newsman.

 In November 1959, Van Dyke made his Broadway debut in The Girls Against the Boys which ran at the Alvin Theatre.
 The production was a revue in two acts and featured performances from Van Dyke, Shelley Berman, Bert Lahr, Nancy Walker among many others.
 The production ran on Broadway for 16 performances from November 2 to 14, 1959.